KedarBarve/flaks_app_sample/README.md

 Simple Flask App

+# build the image named treehouse

 cd bin

 ./docker_run.sh

+# Check image is present or not

 docker images

+# run image is present or not

 ./docker_run.sh

-cd ../utils
+cd ../utils # go to utils directory

-# Data is stored in memory for illustration.
+Data is stored in memory for illustration.
 Examples of psoting data.
-# Inspect the scripts on how to inspect .
+Inspect the scripts on how to inspect .
 Port can be changed if needed

 [ec2-user@ip-172-31-85-91 utils]$ ./get_customer.sh
 {"data":"Not found","message":"success"}